AaltoPML/BOSMOS/README.md

 where BOSMOS is executed with the configuration {--randomd=False --truelik=False --ado=False --minebed=False}, ADO with {--randomd=False --truelik=True --ado=True --minebed=False}, EI with {--randomd=True --truelik=True --ado=False --minebed=False) and MINEBED with {--randomd=False --truelik=False --ado=False --minebed=True}.
 We recommend training synthetic participants with task.hyper['n_participants']=100 in a single process, and then parallelize using batches of 5 (task.hyper['n_participants'] = 5 in test cases files).

 NOTE: ```experiment_id``` automatically adjust experiment filenames, so for each batch its value should be unique.

-## Citation

-'''

-'''

-the arxiv version of the paper: LINK